jhulten/jeffreyhulten.com/_posts/2009-04-16-nfjs-spring-2009-day-three.markdown

 > "If you can't split it, you can't scale it." -- Randy Shoup, eBay

 All partitioning strategies assume no cross-cluster dependencies on shared data.
-Shared writable data requires serialized access which raised [pmath]sigma[/pmath].
+Shared writable data requires serialized access which raised
+$$ \sigma $$
+.

 The database theory example for ACID compliance of a bank transaction is flawed as soon as User A and User B are with different banks.
 Instead of 'always consistent' we need to think about 'eventually consistent'.